bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 **Short Exercise**

-Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it.
+Use the `echo` command and the append operator, `>>`, to append your name to the file, then sort it and make a new file called Sorted.

 * * * *

-Let's navigate back to `~/SWC-bootcamp/1-Shell/data`.
-You should still have the `all_data` file hanging around here.
+Let's navigate back to `shell/data`.
 Enter the following command:

-    wc Bert/* | sort -k 3 -n
+    wc bert/* | sort -k 3 -n

 We are already familiar with what the first of these two commands
-does: it creates a list containing the number of characters, words, and lines in each file in the `Bert` directory.
+does: it creates a list containing the number of characters, words, and lines in each file in the `bert` directory.
 This list is then piped into the `sort` command, so that it can be sorted.
 Notice there are two options given to sort: